-Can Screaming Circuits, a full-service assembly provider, compete with a “no-frills” assembly house?
+How can Screaming Circuits, a full-service assembly provider, compete with a low-cost assembly house?

 Upon first thought, it might seem like Screaming Circuits, would be too expensive for anything but well-funded big-business and big-education.
 In reality, that may not at all be the case.
 Like so many other things in life, there are trade-offs between time, effort, and money.
 The nice thing about Screaming Circuits is that, unlike the low-cost small volume manufacturers, we can cover both ends of the spectrum.